CC-Archived/flex-extensions/README.markdown

 * **StyleableRendererFactory**

-	StyleableRendererFactory is used to generate IDataRenderer instances for use with Lists, Grids and Populators where the developer needs to customize settings on each renderer instance based on current values its assigned "data" object.
+	StyleableRendererFactory is used to generate IDataRenderer instances for use with Lists, Grids and Populators where the developer needs to customize settings on each renderer instance based on the current value of the corresponding 'data' object.

-	StyleableRendererFactory introduces support for runtime data-driven properties and styles, which update in response to to runtime changes of the backing 'data' object.
+	StyleableRendererFactory introduces support for runtime data-driven properties and styles, which update in response to runtime changes of the backing 'data' object.

+## Text ##

+* **Label**

+	Extends the standard Flex Label component to add support for additional styles, such as `linkColor`, `linkDecoration`, `hoverLinkColor`, `hoverLinkDecoration`, `activeLinkColor` and `activeLinkDecoration`, which configure the text color and presence of underlines for normal, hover and active states of links specified in HTML text.

+* **Text**

+	Extends the standard Flex Text component to add support for additional styles, such as `linkColor`, `linkDecoration`, `hoverLinkColor`, `hoverLinkDecoration`, `activeLinkColor` and `activeLinkDecoration` which configuring the text color and presence of underlines for normal, hover and active states of links specified in HTML text.

 ## Utilities ##